tamilselvanarjun/codegpt/README.md

 You can also modify this session token at any time by editing `chatgpt.token` in settings.

-## Demo

-Here, we code a Discord bot iteratively mostly using ChatGPT.

 ## Features

 - Streaming, fast responses from ChatGPT